 LITTLE PIECES is the story of Michael and Eric, two young men on a collision course with the world around them.
 As they race violently towards each other their world comes crashing down, changing their lives forever.

 Finnian Nainby-Luxmoore, Matt Jones, Isabelle Glinn, Graham Cawte and Peter Oliver star in this story of love, violence, reconciliation and family in which all the pieces matter.

 Directed By: Adam Nelson

-Almost at once I was taken into the world of Little Pieces through it's examination of emotional trauma and personal self worth.
+Almost at once, I was taken into the world of Little Pieces through its examination of emotional trauma and personal self-worth.
 The characters each take on a range of different emotional aspects from the spectrum.
-These people are clearly not the same canned characters we all know from indie flicks, and each have their own respective faults and strengths.
+These people are clearly not the same canned characters we all know from indie flicks, and each has its own respective faults and strengths.
 Even the character you really want to hate is able to be related to... or at the very least understood.
 This is a great gift to have for a writer, and one that was used heavily and to great effect.
 Without giving away any of the film let me say that the "Skating Scene" really did a great emotional number on me and I really enjoyed it.
 I figure each person will relate to scenes in a different way.
 Thus the nature of a good film.
 Adam Nelson has a gift for capturing "Moments" and that gift really shines through.

 Overall I have to say (as I have already) that Little Pieces is a great film to check out when you can.
 A piece of entertainment that captures both the good and bad in all of us.
 Check out the trailer, join the page and wait for this Independent Gem of a film.
 You'll be glad you did.